nbeversl/urtext_docs/README.md

 The following Dynamic Definition exports the "Links and Pointers" section of the documentation to HTML, into a node inside this one:

+# Search

-# Full Text Search
+## Full Text Search

-Full text search is implemented in most modern desktop text editors and some mobile text editors and applications.
+Fuzzy and Full Text Search are already implemented in many modern desktop text editors and some mobile text editors.
 However Urtext has a built-in search and index capability to avoid reliance on editors and environments.
-This feature utilizes the `whoosh` module by Matt Chaput, which generates indexes text content and stores ("pickles") it to disk for fast query and retrieval.
+Urtext uses the `whoosh` module by Matt Chaput, which generates indexes from text content that are stored ("pickled") to disk for fast queries.

-## Building the Index
+### Building the Index

-Any time a new project is instantiated, Urtext creates an `index` folder inside the project folder for storing the search index.
-This is maintained by Urtext/whoosh and requires no user interaction/maintenance.
+Anytime a new project is instantiated, Urtext creates an `index` folder inside the project folder for storing the search index.
+This is maintained by Urtext/whoosh and requires no user interaction.
 The index is initially empty.
 Before using it for the first time, select `Urtext: Rebuild Search Index` from the command palette.
 This will take less than a second to several seconds or longer, depending on the number of files.
 From then on, nodes are reindexed every time a file is saved.
 If the index gets out of date/sync with the project for any reason (you notice search terms are not being found, or matches are found that no longer exist), use `Urtext: Rebuild Search Index` again.

-## Searching
+### Searching

-### Sublime : select `Urtext: Search` from the command pallete.
+#### Sublime : select `Urtext: Search` from the command pallete.
 This provides an input panel on the lowe
 r edge of the screen.
 Dynamically search results will be shown in a scratch view as you enter search terms.
 Press ESC to cancel.
 Results include links to source nodes.

-### Pythonista : Use the "??"
+#### Pythonista : Use the "?"
 Urtext Button.
 Results will be updated in real time in the view behind the
 search field.
 To exit, tap outside the search field.

-## Dynamically Updated Searches (Dynamic Nodes)
+### Search Using Dynamic Nodes

-Search results can populate a dynamic node using the key-value pair:
+Search results can populate a dynamic node by using the key-value pair:

 - search:(string)

 For example, the following definition targets node"Example Search Results" (below) and populates it with all nodes containing the word "urtext".

-### Example Search Results
+#### Example Search Results

 Example Search Results